GsDevKit/GsDevKit_home/README.md

 You will need to ensure that your operating system is configured with the required packages before installing.
 Please read the [Installation Overview][2] for installation options and instructions.
 If you are planning to use Seaside, you can install and create a Seaside Stone, using the [Seaside installation instructions][20].
 You can also [install Seaside into an existing GsDevKit installation][21].

+##Using GsDevKit and tODE

+GsDevKit and tODE provide a development environment that is similar to Smalltalk IDEs, but with additonal functionality.
+The most important capabilities are for project management, and the tODE command shell.
+To get started learning about tODE features, see:
+* [Getting started with tODE][11]
+* [The tODE command line][12]
+* [Projects in tODE][13]

 ##FAQs
 1. [If I am already using gsDevKitHome, why should I consider moving to GsDevKit_home?][3]
 2. [Do I have to rebuild all of my stones to use GsDevKit_home?][4]